CiobanuCiprian9/generate_salary_pdf/README.md

-GET /createAggregatedEmployeeData - creates the Excel
+POST /createAggregatedEmployeeData - creates the Excel

-GET /createPdfForEmployees - creates the PDF
+POST /createPdfForEmployees - creates the PDF

-GET /sendAggregatedEmployeeData - sends the Excel to manager via email
+POST /sendAggregatedEmployeeData - sends the Excel to manager via email

-GET /sendPdfToEmployees - send the PDF to employee via email
+POST /sendPdfToEmployees - send the PDF to employee via email